-The proposed project consists of establishment of a new winery, inclusive of construction of an approximately 8,715 square foot building and associated outdoor winery facilities, on a 10.5-acre site.
-The winery would have an annual production of 25,000 gallons of wine; employ up to 10 employees; have winery tours and tastings for up to 70 guests per week; and host marketing events at the winery for a total annual attendance of 155 guests for all 3 events combined.
-The operation of the winery would generate approximately 15 vehicle trips per day for employees, visitors/guests, and deliveries and distribution of wine and winemaking products on its busiest day.
-(See Section XVI, Transportation/Traffic).
+The proposed project consists of establishment of a new winery, inclusive of construction of an approximately 17,600 square foot building and associated on-site and off-site improvements, on a 10.23-acre site.
+The winery would have an annual production of

+20,000 gallons of wine; would employ up to two full-time, two part-time and two seasonal harves employees; would offer winery tours and tastings for up to 160 guests per week; and would host marketing events at the winery for a total annual attendance of 550 guests for all 23 events combined.
+Just under half (4.86 acres) of the 10.23-acre site would remain planted with wine grape vines.
+The operation of the winery would generate approximately 50 vehicle trips per day (25 inbound and 25 outbound trips) for employees, visitors/guests, and deliveries and distribution of wine and winemaking products.
+(See Section XVI, Transportation/Traffic, for a more detailed description of these trips).

 a-d.
 Over the long term, emission sources for the proposed project consist primarily of mobile sources, including vehicles going to and from the site.
 The BAAQMD's screening criteria suggest that similar projects such as a high quality restaurant of up to 47,000 square feet, and a general light industrial use of up to 541,000 square feet, would not significantly impact air quality and do not require further study (BAAQMD CEQA Guidelines, May 2011, pages 3-2 & 3-3).
-Given the size of the proposed winery's indoor and outdoor hospitality spaces (approximately 2,600 square feet compared to the BAAQMD's screening criterion of 47,000 square feet) and production/barrel storage and ancillary use areas (approximately 9,200 square feet compared to the BAAQMD's screening criterion of 541,000 square feet), the project and its associated trips would not contribute a significant amount of air pollution to the region and thus would not have a significant air quality impact.
+Given the size of the proposed winery's indoor and outdoor hospitality spaces (approximately 4,000 square feet compared to the BAAQMD's screening criterion of 47,000 square feet) and production/barrel storage and ancillary use areas (approximately 13,500 square feet compared to the BAAQMD's screening criterion of 541,000 square feet), the project and its associated trips would not contribute a significant amount of air pollution to the region and thus would not have a significant air quality impact.
 (Note: A high quality restaurant is considered comparable to a winery tasting room for purposes of evaluating air pollution emissions but grossly overstates emissions associated with other portions of a winery, such as office, barrel storage and production, which generate fewer vehicle trips.
 Therefore, a general light industry comparison has also been used for other such uses.)